linkerd/linkerd2/README.md

 3. Run `conduit install | kubectl apply -f -` to install Conduit

-4. Check to make sure you're running the latest version _(0.1.0)_ of Conduit with `conduit version`
+4. Check to make sure you're running the [latest version][releases]of Conduit with `conduit version`

-5. Open the local version the Conduit controller with `conduit dashboard`
+5. Open a local version of the Conduit controller with `conduit dashboard`

 6. (Optional) To install a demo application for your Conduit instance, visit [this section on Conduit docs][conduit-demo]